Home Our People Gregory S. Milligan, CTP

 Executive Vice President

 For more than 25 years, and with engagements involving onsite advisory to clients in more than 25 states and multiple foreign countries, Greg has maintained a practice surrounding troubled situations or situations that require fiduciary oversight.
-He joined Harney Partners in 1998 and opened the Austin office in 2001.
-Since that time, he has both led and collaborated on engagements with highly successful outcomes, meriting multiple peer-review awards from the Turnaround Management Association and the M&A Advisor.
+He joined Harney Partners in 1998 and opened the second HP office in Austin in 2001.
+Since that time, he has both led and collaborated on engagements with highly successful outcomes, meriting multiple national peer-review awards from the Turnaround Management Association and the M&A Advisor.

 Representative Engagements